arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 was returning incorrect results.
 We didn't have to do much to fix it.
 We removed an index and created it again from scratch.
 There, problem gone.
 But that was a few years ago.

-Last week I was hunting an entirely different beast.
+Last week I was **hunting an entirely different beast**.
 But before we dive into details, let me tell you a bit about the business story behind it.

 <!-- more -->